openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 > How do you plan to compete in the
                 Linux market?
 >
-> Weâ€™re excited about SUSE because of the great competitive advantages it already has.
+> We’re excited about SUSE because of the great competitive advantages it already has.
             With thousands of certified ISV applications, the best interoperability and unsurpassed scalability, it provides the best value and the lowest cost of ownership on the market.
             Attachmate intends to continue that commitment to high quality and cost-effective